 What do I do if I think the person I hired has deceived me or is not helping me in the way that was promised?

 If you think you have been a victim of immigration fraud, report the scam.
-Reporting the problem may help you resolve your own case and will protect others from the same scam.
+Reporting the problem may help your own case and will protect others.
 Here’s how to report a scam:

-- If you believe that you have been misled by someone pretending to be an attorney or Accredited Representative, or if you need additional information, call the Office of the Attorney General at (617) 963-2917 or file a claim online.
+- If you believe that someone is pretending to be an attorney or Accredited Representative, or if you need additional information, call the Office of the Attorney General at (617) 963-2917 or file a claim online.

 - You may also call the Massachusetts Bar Association at (617) 654-0400, if you would like a referral to an attorney.